dl9lj/tuner/README.md

 Software is written very straight forward (no error correction / udp style).
 GUI does not show the real state after start (only after pushing the button).
 After start you have to press all off button to set everything to zero/off.Terminal shows the output sequence.

 Additional interface hardware is required for Yaesu and Christian Koppler.
 The schematics for the Yaesu Tuner has an wrong order for the relays connected to pin 12 to 19 (RL11,10,9,8,7,6,5,1_2 would be better).
 The python script will correct the misorder with help of a LUT.
+U1 of the Christian Koppler interface needs a 2nd TPIC6A595 on top (all pins connected except pin18 (nc)) because current output of a single chip is too weak for driving 4 relays in parallel.
 The board of the LDG Tuner has already the Allegro 5832 shift-register which can directly connected to the external arduino.